opera-romana-pellegrinaggi/indesign-translate-icml/README.md

 # indesign-translate-icml
-Translate indesign documents using InCopy's ICML as an intermediary
+Translate InDesign documents using InCopy's ICML as an intermediary Runs on the command line without any integration into InDesign